marcinjahn/technology-notebook/src/docs/meta/this-website.md

 ### Frontend

 The website is built using [VuePress](https://vuepress.vuejs.org/).
-It's a great static site generator that turns markdown into HTML, CSS, and JS that in the end loads up in your web browser.
+It's a great static site generator that turns markdown into HTML, CSS, and JS files that in the end load up in your web browser.
 It's really easy to use and powerful when needed.
 For the needs of this website I've developed my own theme based on the default one provided in the package.

-### Backend
+### Infrastructure

 #### Kubernetes